wheaney/breezy-desktop/doc/steam-deck-desktop-mode.md

 # More setup stuff
 ## My current `breezy` script
-This starts the breezy desktop in a nested gnome-shell, and waits for you to activate the window (like by clicking on it).
+This starts the breezy desktop in a nested gnome-shell and, after you activate the window (like by clicking on it) and, provided you have the window rule below, this will full-screen the window, remove the title bar, and make it ignore KDE desktop keyboard shortcuts so that the desktop can fully function as a gnome desktop.

 This expects the `classify-gnome-shell` script to be in your path.

 ```sh
 #!/bin/sh